 #5 Chemicals – Beyond eating organic and using chemical free toiletries and make-up, the next largest offender is pollutants.
 If you’re frequently traveling on planes, working in closed up office spaces or gyms, chances are you’re inhaling high levels of BPA, flame retardants and pthlates…even molds which are not easily cleared by the body.
 In fact, research is showing us that chemicals (even air-bound ones) change the behavior of our environment sampling cells (part of the immune system) in 3 distinct ways:

 The net of all that is chemical exposure increases the development of all sorts of food sensitivities and digestion disorders.
 So, besides eating and using the cleanest food and products, make sure your liver is functioning well, eat plenty of fiber and consider investing in an air purifier that removes volatile organic compounds for your home and office.

-Finally, if you’re a strength seeker, consider starting or joining a “Biochem Club.”
-These book clubs on steroids are comprised of savvy men and women who keep up on the latest research and then use their professional network and/or highly analytical minds to develop personal biochemical recipes for just about everything strength and wellness-focused that you may need.
+Finally, if you’re a strength seeker, consider starting or joining a “Biochemical Club.”
+These health clubs on steroids are comprised of savvy men and women who keep up on the latest research and then use their professional network and/or highly analytical minds to develop personal biochemical recipes for just about everything strength and wellness-focused that you may need.
 Need a good cellular hydration recipe… a food that triggers protein synthesis when you’re eating only greens…or an amino acid drink that helps curb hunger on “toggle” days (aka focus on losing body fat vs. gaining muscle), these folks have done their research, understand human biochemistry and how that interacts with food and plants and like to share that knowledge to support the aging body.